eurofurence/ef-app_ios/Eurofurence/Documentation/App Re-Architecture.md

 The primary flaw in our current design is that a nontrivial amount of business logic resides in the presentation tier.
 Our `UIViewController`s know too much about our model, and have absorbed far too many responsibilities.
 This leaves us in the position where changes to the app are unsafe, and more time consuming then first assumed, as each `UIViewController` handles more behaviour than expected.
 For example:

-- Changing the flow or structure of the app requires tearing down and rebuilding of segues; a symptom of this is exhibited via the presenting `UIViewController` being aware of the specific `UIViewController` class being presented in order to configure it for presentation
+- Changing the flow or structure of the app requires tearing down and rebuilding of segues
+- Presenting `UIViewController`s are aware of the specific `UIViewController` class being presented in order to configure it for presentation, binding the flow together
 - Amendments to behaviour of a particular scene are likely to have side-effects, as there is often complex decision making in preparing views for presentation.
 Instead of our presentation tier being told what to show, it instead has to infer what to display from the model
 - As a consequence of the above, the view tier is intimate with how the data is structured.
 We cannot freely play with the structure of our model without needing to perform some shotgun surgery amongst the view model and presentation types

 In addition to the above, the app has become completley dependant on a framework outside of our control (ReactiveSwift).
 We've previously ran into behavioural issues during integration into the app, however post-release it was made clear our ability to move forward with Swift and iOS versions may also be limited by the framework.
-We remain at the whim of ReactiveSwift to keep up to date with Xcode and Seift migrations in order to move forward ourselves.
+We remain at the whim of ReactiveSwift to keep up to date with Xcode and Swift migrations in order to move forward ourselves.
 Further to this, in the event of a drastic API change on their part a significant amount of the app will need updating to accomodate the changes.

 ## Proposal